xiix0/scam/README.md

-You have the power to influence all with whom you come in contact.
+Q:	What do they call the alphabet in Arkansas?
+A:	The impossible dream.